-Reality TV is our most popular guilty pleasure.
-With hayu, you won’t run out of binge-worthy content anytime soon.
+Reality TV is our favourite guilty pleasure.
+And with hayu, you won’t run out of binge-worthy content anytime soon.

 While reality TV is often criticised for dumbing down content, there’s something comforting about escaping into somebody else’s life for a couple of hours.
 Especially when that somebody’s day-to-day adventures are glamorous and exciting.
 The best reality shows will give you heroes to root for and villains to despise, properties to drool over and love affairs to envy.

 Best enjoyed with a glass of wine and a face mask, these series might not be the epitome of peak TV, but they’re good for the soul.
-They make us laugh, remind us not to take life so seriously and allow us to get our fill of drama while safe on the sidelines.
+They make us laugh, remind us not to take life too seriously and allow us to get our fill of drama while watching safely from the sidelines.
 From fab housewives to regular folks looking for love, reality TV stars come in all shapes and sizes, ensuring there’s a show out there for everyone.

 Not convinced? hayu has over 6,000 episodes of addictive and explosive reality TV to choose from.
 The streaming platform focuses solely on lifestyle and reality shows and has become a must for fans of the genre.